ruchi-k12/Tic-Tac-Game/README.md

-I successfully designed and implement this project.
+I Successfully Designed and Implement This Project.
-Using HTML,CSS and JavaScrip Technology.
+Using HTML,CSS and JavaScript Technology.